 “The front facing screen is brilliant.
 You know you’re being recorded when you can see yourself on a screen...
 Not only does it defuse situations, but people then start apologizing.”
 Colin Green, UK

 By diffusing situations, you may negate the need to establish control by use of force.
 Either the situation will not escalate to the point of needing to establish control, or the perpetrator will be more willing to cooperate.

 Reducing use of force is a powerful way to fight the “militarization of the police” perception that some in your community may harbor, reducing the “us and them” mentality that gets in the way of trust.

 3. Body cameras make officers more efficient

 Did you know that 60% of the population believe that community and police tensions would be reduced if officers wore body cameras?
 Furthermore, around 88% of people are in favor of body cameras for police.This positive statistic was initially uncovered in the Reveal 2015 Policing Perspectives Report, conducted by YouGov.
 It has since been shown in case studies that body cameras help to restore trust and confidence in law enforcement and public institutions generally.
 Essentially this means that over half of your community would immediately have an improved perception of their relationship to your department simply with the introduction of body cameras.

 4. Body cameras are an independent witness

-Being able to capture video and audio evidence will alone save an officer’s time transcribing detailed notes about every incident they come across – up to 22% of their shift said the UK’s Home Office.
-The technology’s hand in deescalating aggressive encounters also leads to quicker resolution, allowing officers to be more available to help other members of the public.
+Being able to capture video and audio evidence will alone save an officer’s time transcribing detailed notes about every incident they encounter– up to 22% according to the UK’s Home Office.
+The technology’s hand in de-escalating aggressive encounters also leads to quicker resolution, allowing officers to be more available to help other members of the public.
 Furthermore, digital video evidence is very powerful and can make the justice system as a whole more efficient, saving money and keeping officers out of court.